xeshda/arch-linux-on-steam-deck/README.md

 I highly recommend to take a look at the [**Arch wiki: Steam Deck**](https://wiki.archlinux.org/title/Steam_Deck) yourself, as most of the commands here just automate that wiki.

-I want to make clear that this is **NOT MEANT TO BE RAN MORE THAN ONCE**, and I'm not responsible for your annoyance as I clearly warned you not to do, mkay?
+I'm not responsible for anything that happens, I am not a professional programmer, I just enjoy using Linux.
+I went through the trouble of installing Arch on my Steam Deck and I'm just trying to facilitate the process for people who'd like to do the same.
+So don't be mad at me if it creates more issues than it resolves, mkay?
 # What is it doing?
 - installs and configures `xbindkeys` to get the volume keys on the Steam Deck to work
 - touchscreen support via `xinput`